masterjg/nwjs-bootstrap/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-NC-SA-4.0 License.